Julia-Wagner/furry-friends/README.md

 The link to my live site is: [Furry Friends Shelter](https://julia-wagner.github.io/furry-friends/)

 ## **Credits**
+Thanks to my Code Institute Mentor David Bowers for giving me valuable feedback and tips during this project.

 ### **Content**
+- The content was written by myself and the images on the *Found a Friend* page as well as the first three dogs on the *Our Dogs* page are my own.
 - I adapted my hamburger menu from a video with the according [Codepen](https://codepen.io/kevinpowell/pen/jxppmr) from Kevin Powell.
 - To test my website I signed up for a free trial on [BrowserStack](https://www.browserstack.com/).